 How to Become a Psychologist in Washington

 If you’re planning to learn and practice psychology in the “Evergreen State,” you’ll be happy to know that there is a thriving job market for psychologists.
-The Washington State Employment Security Department states that the growth rate for clinical, counseling and school psychologists is about 1.6% per year.
+The Washington State Employment Security Department states that the growth rate for psychology jobs of all kinds will hover around 1.5% and 2% per year through 2031.
 This means that new positions will be opening up, and that psychologists will be offered competitive salaries and great benefits.

 Psychologists in Washington and all over the country have a similar goal: to help ensure their patients’ mental and emotional health and increase their well-being.
 This means doing their very best to diagnose and find the best treatment plan for mental disorders and illnesses.
 In order to do this, the psychologist needs the best possible educational and experience foundation.
 This is why the state of Washington has such strict requirements in place.